jonidelv/generator-create-redux-app/README.md

 Allows you to auto-generate boilerplate code for common parts of your application, specifically `component`s and `container`s.
 You can also run `npm run generate <part>` to skip the first selection. (e.g. `npm run generate container`).
-This generators are outside yeoman so you can change them to fit your necessities, for this just go to `generators/index.js`.
+This generators are outside yeoman so you can change them to fit your necessities, for this just go to `generators/index.js`, see [plop documentation](https://plopjs.com/documentation/) for more information.

 ## Create React App config